Jan Brueghel the Elder: Life

 He enjoyed the protection of Cardinal Ascanio Colonna.
 In Rome he also met Cardinal Federico Borromeo, who played an important role in the Counter-Reformation and was also an avid art collector.
 The Cardinal became Brueghel's lifelong friend and patron.
 Brueghel took up residence in Borromeo's Palazzo Vercelli.
 When Borromeo became archbishop of Milan in June 1595, Brueghel followed him and became part of the Cardinal's household.
 He produced many landscape and flower paintings for the Cardinal.

 Brueghel stayed about a year in Milan and in 1596 he had returned to Antwerp where he remained active, save for a few interruptions, for the rest of his life.
 A year after his return Jan Brueghel was admitted as a Free Master in Antwerp's Guild of Saint Luke as the son of a master.
 The artist married on 23 January 1599 in the Cathedral of Our Lady in Antwerp.
 The bride was Isabella de Jode, the daughter of the cartographer, engraver and publisher Gerard de Jode.
 Their son Jan was born on 13 September 1601.
 This first-born had Rubens as his godfather and later took over his father's workshop and was known as Jan Brueghel the Younger.

 Brueghel was registered as a burgher of Antwerp on 4 October 1601 as 'Jan Bruegel, Peetersone, schilder, van Bruessele' ('Jan Bruegel, son of Peeter, painter, of Brussels').
 Just a month before, Brueghel had been elected dean of the Guild of Saint Luke, but he had not been able to take up the position as he was not a burgher of Antwerp.
 Upon becoming formally registered as a burgher the same year Brueghel could finally be the dean.
 The next year he was re-elected as dean.

 In 1603 his daughter Paschasia Brueghel was born.
 Rubens was also her godfather.
 His wife Isabella de Jode died the same year leaving him with two young children.
 It has been speculated that death of his wife was linked to the birth of his latest child.

-In the summer of 1604 Brueghel visited Prague.
-Prague was the location of the court of Rudolf II, Holy Roman Emperor who promoted artistic innovation.
-The Emperor's court had attracted many Northern artists such as Bartholomeus Spranger and Hans von Aachen who created a new affected style, full of conceits, which became known as Mannerism.
+In the mid-1604 Brueghel visited Prague, the main location of the court of Rudolf II, Holy Roman Emperor, who promoted artistic innovation.
+The Emperor's court had attracted many Northern artists such as Bartholomeus Spranger and Hans von Aachen who created a new affected style, full of conceits, today known as Northern Mannerism.

 Upon returning to Antwerp in September 1604 Brueghel bought a large house called "De Meerminne" (The Mermaid) in the Lange Nieuwstraat in Antwerp on 20 September 1604.
 The artist remarried in April 1605.
 With his second wife Catharina van Mariënburg he had 8 children of whom Ambrosius became a painter.